 The ESTA application is only required if arriving by air or cruise ship.
-It is not required if entering overland or on local ferries such as between British Columbia, Canada and Washington State.
+It is not required if entering overland or on local ferries such as between Vancouver in British Columbia, Canada and Washington State.

 The validity of the ESTA is for up to two years.
 You’re allowed to make an unlimited number of trips to the US as long as each stay has a maximum of 90 days.

 The ESTA is far less expensive than the traditional tourist visa, and it only takes about 20 minutes to fill in a simple application form.
 While you can apply for your ETSA at any time before boarding your flight, it is advised to do it at least 72 hours before departure.

 At the time of departure, have your ESTA and approval number handy as it’ll be requested during check-in.